 Salary shall be paid to an employee for no longer than four working days of temporary child care leave.
-The salary shall be paid in accordance with section 7 of chapter 1 and section 3 of chapter 3.
+The salary shall be paid in accordance with chapter 1, section 7 and chapter 3, section 3.
 It shall be a condition of payment of salary for the period of absence referred to in this section that the absence was essential in order to care for the child or to arrange such care.
 It shall also be a condition of eligibility for salary that both parents are gainfully employed or that the person concerned is a single parent, and that the child's illness is certified in a manner corresponding to the certification required for illness of the employee.